 Another homemade insulation idea for camping are these Solar Bunkend Covers that to keep your pop-up or hybrid trailer cool.
 Leftover thermal reflective tarp from that project can be used as a cooler insulation blanket.

 How do you keep your food and drink cold while outside during the summer?
+Make yourself one of these Ice Chest Insulated Covers and keep your food fresh!

 - insulated foil bubble wrap